Posted by Guest Editor on Sunday, July 15, 2012 Under: Must read

 Overall methane heating is considered one of the cleanest heating methods.
 However, as scientists conduct more research they find that the unfiltered methane gas that leaks from the earth during the tapping process can be quite harmful to the environment.
 This is where the dispute begins.

-Do we continue using methane heating because it burns cleanly and is more cost efficient than the alternatives?
 Or do we look for alternative ways to heat our homes, even though the may be costly, due to the risks of methane gas leakages?
 Leave a comment below telling us what you think!